 The biggest difference between these two bikes?

 The Schwinn IC4 is about $149 cheaper than the Bowflex C6.
-If you’re looking to save a few bucks, then we’d recommend checking out the IC4.
+If you’re looking to save a few bucks, then we’d recommend checking out the IC4, which offers the same options as the C6.

 It works with a variety of live and on demand workout apps, including Peloton.
-It’s also packed full of features, a high-quality flywheel, and can be used without any apps as well if you’re just looking for a great spin workout without all the bells and whistles.
+It’s also packed full of cycling features, a high-quality flywheel, race-style seat, and may be used without any apps as well if you’re just looking for a great spin workout without all the bells and whistles.

-It also comes with dumbbells, a media rack, USB charging station, and a beautiful backlit LCD display.
+Dumbbells, a media rack, USB charging station, and a beautiful backlit LCD display are something that’s included with purchase.

 Learn more at the official Schwinn website: